prezi/fail/failure_scenarios.md

  * if they crash, are they correctly restarted by supervisor?
  * if they don't crash, do they reconnect once DNS resolution is back up?

+#### Learnings

+See `fail_dynamodb_traffic` wrt AWS and DNS.
+The exact same learnings apply here when it comes to resolving DynamoDB from the API.

+TODO: redo this test once we have a distributed setup (as opposed to standalone)

 ### network_delay_memcache

 Not applicable